failsafe-go/failsafe-go.dev/extending.md

 ## Custom Policies

-Policies consist of a [failsafe.Policy] implementation, containing the necessary configuration to handle executions, and a [policy.Executor] implementation, to handle individual executions according to a policy.
-Policies can be stateful, similar to [circuit breakers][circuit-breakers], or stateless, similar to [retry policies][retry].
+Policies consist of a [failsafe.Policy] implementation, containing the necessary configuration to handle executions along with any policy state, and a [policy.Executor] implementation to handle individual executions according to a policy.
+Policies can be stateful across executions, such as [circuit breakers][circuit-breakers], or stateless, such as [retry policies][retry].

 The [policy package][policy-package] provides base types to help with building a custom policy.
 Those along with the existing [policy.Executor][] [implementations][github] are a good reference for creating custom implementations.